 In November 2016, ASU No. 2016-18 was issued related to the inclusion of restricted cash in the statement of cash flows.
 This new guidance requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents.
 This update is effective in fiscal years, including interim periods, beginning after December 15, 2017 and early adoption is permitted.
 The adoption of this guidance will result in the inclusion of the restricted cash balances within the overall cash balance and removal of the changes in restricted cash activities, which are currently recognized in other financing activities, on the Statements of Consolidated Cash Flows.
-Furthermore, an additional reconciliation will be required to reconcile Cash and cash equivalents and restricted cash reported within the Consolidated Balance Sheets to sum to the total shown in the Statements of Consolidated Cash Flows.
-The Company has made a preliminary evaluation and expects no material impact to arise from the adoption of this standard on January 1, 2018.
+Furthermore, an additional reconciliation will be required to reconcile cash and cash equivalents and restricted cash reported within the Consolidated Balance Sheets to sum to the total shown in the Statements of Consolidated Cash Flows.
+The adoption of this ASU had no material impact on the Company's consolidated financial statements.